 Nancy Turrell has served as the executive director for the Arts Council of Martin County since April 1999.
 Under her leadership, the Arts Council expanded cultural programming and community wide events, most notably ArtsFest, the annual two-day multi-media festival that draws exhibitors and visitors from across the nation.
 Nancy led the revitalization of the Court House Cultural Center galleries and launched MartinArts, the first local publication devoted solely to arts and culture.
 In 2003 Nancy established Women Supporting the Arts, a giving circle that has donated more than $300,000 to Martin County artists and arts agencies.
 As a pioneer supporting the eco-art movement in the early years, Nancy exhibited international artists and launched an innovative ecoart apprenticeship program that was recognized in the National Endowment for the Arts’ publication “NEA Arts.”
 Nancy has served as president of the Association of Fund Raising Professionals and the Treasure Coast Planned Giving Council and served on the boards of the South Florida Cultural Consortium and Florida Arts and Dance Company.
 Nancy holds a bachelor’s degree in Marketing from New York University and a master’s degree in Philanthropy and Development from St. Mary’s University Nancy and her husband, Ted Astolfi, live in downtown Stuart.

-Pat Williams, president and founder of Pat Williams & Associates, is an award-winning public relations professional based in Martin County Florida specializing in breakthrough campaigns.
-Her clients have included leaders in law, biomedical research, private education, museums, financial services, business, philanthropy, healthcare, the arts and social service nonprofits.
-Before establishing her own firm, she was Vice President for Boston-based Regan Communication and managed the firm’s Florida public relations and marketing operations.
+Pat Williams, president and founder of Pat Williams & Associates, is an award-winning public relations professional based on Florida’s Treasure Coast.
+Specializing in breakthrough campaigns, her clients have included leaders in law, biomedical research, private education, museums, financial services, business, philanthropy, healthcare, the arts and social service nonprofits.
+Before establishing her own firm, Pat was Vice President for Boston-based Regan Communication and managed the firm’s Florida public relations and marketing operations.
 Her work earned an Addy from the Advertising Federation of America and a Golden Image Award from Florida Public Relations Association.
-Pat wrote a weekly column profiling notables for the Palm Post before becoming the founding editor of Luminaries, a regional weekly publication of Scripps Treasure Coast Newspapers that was then widely regarded as a national model for regional social and philanthropy news.
+Pat wrote a weekly column for the Palm Beach Post before becoming the founding editor of Luminaries, a regional weekly publication of Scripps Treasure Coast Newspapers that was then widely regarded as a national model for regional coverage of non-profits and social events.
 She has served on the board of the Elliott Museum, the Pine School and the Arts Council of Martin County and as president of the Woman’s Club of Stuart.
-Pat is a founding member of Impact 100 Martin and Women Supporting the Arts.
+Pat is a founding member of Impact 100 Martin and Women Supporting the Arts and was appointed to the Florida Council on Arts and Culture.
 She is an avid art collector and has a fondness for pugs.